 Graduate and Professional School Preparation

 Applying to graduate or professional school can be exciting and overwhelming.
 Use the resources below to supplement other research you do about advanced study.
 CLDC services like career coaching and mock interviews are great tools for building confidence about your decision-making and your interpersonal skills throughout this process.
-In addition to coaching, our workshops and events offer the chance to get practical experience while building your network.
+Schedule with a coach using the Handshake platform.
+Visit our About Handshake page to learn more about the tool and how to log in the first time.

 Many graduate and professional schools require a personal statement.
 Consider meeting with a CLDC coach to brainstorm about your goals for a statement or to review the content in a draft statement.